The Catcher in the Rye

-He takes his hat off.
+- He takes his hat off.
 (Are you paying attention to this hat?
 We certainly are.)

-She asks about Holden's nose (which has just started bleeding again), and he tells her he got hit in the face by a snowball.
+- She asks about Holden's nose (which has just started bleeding again), and he tells her he got hit in the face by a snowball.

-He makes up more stories about what a wonderful guy Ernest is and offers to buy Mrs. Ernest's Mom a drink.
+- He makes up more stories about what a wonderful guy Ernest is and offers to buy Mrs. Ernest's Mom a drink.
 She gives him the, "Um, what are you, twelve?" in the nicest way possible.

-The woman then asks why Holden is going home for Christmas so early (it's Saturday, and the kids are supposed to leave Wednesday).
-She looks worried, which Holden says means really she's just nosy.
+- Why is Holden is going home for Christmas so early (it's Saturday, and the kids are supposed to leave Wednesday), anyway?

-Holden (a.k.a.
-Rudolf) details that he has to have an operation to remove a tumor on his brain.
+- She looks worried, which Holden says means really she's just nosy.
+So, he gives her something to nose about: he says he has to have an operation to remove a tumor on his brain.
 He then has to start reading a timetable he's got in his pocket because it's the only way he can stop himself from lying.